jmkraus/picochat/README.md

 echo "Write a Haiku about Cheese" | picochat -quiet
 ```

-The -quiet arg is optional and suppresses all app messages, so that only the LLM response is displayed.
+The `-quiet` argument is optional and suppresses all app messages, so that only the LLM response is displayed.

 NOTE: This has been currently tested on macOS only.
-It might not work on other platforms.
+It might have issues on other platforms.

 ### Command line args